CliveWongTohSoon/HCR2018/README.md

 ## Raspberry pi
 contain client code use in raspberry pi
+GPIO pin 7 connects to output of analogue circuit in Analogue Folder VDD and ground of Analogue need to be connected to the 3.3V and ground of raspberry pi

 ## motor_datasheet
 contain datasheet for stepper motor and 3V DC motor